Smoothini/GMLtoTAPN/README.md

 - waypointing components and queries builder
 - loop freedom components builder
 - multigraph support thru conversion
+- json file generator

 In progress:
-- efficient json file generator
+- more efficient json file generator
 - ???¿¿¿

 To do:
 - loop freedom queries
 - other queries
 - maybe some more refactoring
+- ??¿¿¿?
 - maybe a better readme